SeanJManning/secure-api-filters/README.md

 ### The `custom_filter` method

 `custom_filter` has a default type of `string`.
 The available type options are `:string, :text, :bigint, :integer, :float, :decimal, :boolean`.
-It recieves the optional `context` argument from the `_filter` method which can be used to help scope the records returned.
+It receives the optional `context` argument from the `_filter` method which can be used to help scope the records returned.

 #### Examples